bhaskarkesavulu/hibernate-caching/README.md

 1 Bhaskar 80000

-If you see Hibernate didn't fired query for 2nd result because if cache magic
+If you see Hibernate didn't fired query for 2nd result because of cache magic